 - 2 Custom crystal Clutches & Business Card holder by Niki Lassiter

-- Hair & Make Up (cut & color) plus 3 blowouts by Gianna Capuzzi
+- Hair (cut & color) plus 3 blowouts by Gianna Capuzzi

 - Dream Duffle Luggage